-When Caregivers Care Too Much: Emotional Empathy as a Mental Health Risk Factor
+When Caregivers Care Too Much: Emotional Empathy and Mental Health

-June 16, 2021
+August 30, 2021

 Imagine an occupation that serves a dramatically expanding global market.
 The demands are physical-long hours, heavy lifting, constant risk of injury-as well as emotional.
 Although some days are rewarding, others may find you feeling exhausted and isolated as well as ignored, bored, or even abused, often by someone you love.
 The prognosis for the person you are caring for is poor, and your compensation is modest or nonexistent.